 can be replaced by

-From the above equation it is evident that the impedance on the secondary side will reflect at the primary side in square of turns ratio times Z2.
+From the above equation, it is evident that the impedance on the secondary side will reflect at the primary side in the square of turns ratio times Z2.

-For an ideal transformer, the turns ratio acts as the voltage transformation factor, inverse of turns ratio acts as the current transformation factor and square of turns ratio acts as the impedance reference factor, while the power remains unaltered.
+For an ideal transformer, the turns ratio acts as the voltage transformation factor, the inverse of the turns ratio acts as the current transformation factor, and the square of the turns ratio acts as the impedance reference factor, while the power remains unaltered.